JeomJeom/WechatMiniProgram-Ecommerce/README.md

 # Wechat Mini Mall Application
 ## Introduction
+Wechat Mini Program is suitable for both android and iOS mobile phone.
-This Wechat Mini Program is designed for Ecommerce.
+This application is designed for Ecommerce.
 It is coded in JavaScript, Json, WTML and WXSS

 ## API Used
 Due to the limited access to data server, a private API is used in this application for demo purpose.